riadvice/Qurani/README.md

 # Qurani AIR API

-Furqan is an AIR Quran API.
-It embedds an SQLite database that contains all Holy Quran in both imlai and uhtmanic texts.
+Furqan is a Quran API for Adobe AIR.

+The library contains an embedded SQLite Holy Quran database.
+The database itself contains uthmanic text and imlai text.

-For uthmanic text it uses Uhtmanic HAFS official font from King Fahd Glorious Quran Printing Complex.
+Uthmanic text uses Uhtmanic HAFS official font from King Fahd Glorious Quran Printing Complex.

 ## Why this API is only for AIR and not for Flex ?

 The anwser to this question is detaild in two points :

 * The library contains an embedded SQLite databse.
-SQLite databases are available only for AIR.
+SQLite databases are available only for Adobe AIR Runtime.
 * Flex do not handle arabic text direction when it is loaded from an XML file, so the text is inverted.

 ## Using Qurani AIR API